-How CounterFact evaluates a policy change
+How CounterFact evaluates a decision policy

 Evidence verdict